Who We Are

 Rob has been executive director since 2013.
 He has been with the Conservancy since 2007, previously serving as its conservation director.
 Rob holds a degree in environmental policy and analysis from Bowling Green State University and an executive certificate in Nonprofit Management from Georgetown University.
 Rob lives in Toledo, and in his spare time enjoys kayaking, camping and American roots music.

-Melanie joined the Conservancy this spring, after working as The Olander Park System's Natural Resources Manager.
+Melanie joined the Conservancy in the spring of 2017, after working as The Olander Park System's Natural Resources Manager.
 She earned her Master’s degree in Conservation Biology, and her Bachelor’s in Fisheries and Wildlife.
 Mel has worked in conservation for over twenty years, working with endangered wildlife, aquatic ecology research, habitat restoration and natural areas preservation.
 Melanie and her husband live in Toledo and enjoy camping, canoeing, art, and native gardens.

 Julie Pompa - Events and Communication Coordinator